 I enjoy the challenge of writing for a variety of clients–an architect, a health insurer, a music school–and, on their behalf, tackling every form, from email newsletter to documentary voiceover to thank-you note.
 I work often and happily as a line editor, freelancing for both publishers and authors.

-My own essays have appeared in The Washington Post, Slate, Salon, Fine Cooking, Brain Child Magazine, and The Forward, as well as on 51%, a syndicated public radio show about women, and WAMC’s The Roundtable.
+I am a Contributing Columnist at The Washington Post; see my author page here.
+My essays can also be found in Slate, Salon, Fine Cooking, Bustle, Buzzfeed, Brain Child Magazine, and The Forward.
+You can hear me on 51%, a nationally syndicated public radio show about women, and WAMC’s The Roundtable and Midday Magazine.
 I am writing a book about raising my children as atheists.
 I’ve got three of them, one husband, and forty chickens; we all live on a farm in Albany, New York.

 Far-Right Folks, Go Ahead and Take the Betsy Ross Flag.
 I Have My Own, The Washington Post

 Pete Buttigieg, Please Don’t Equate Religion With Morality, The Washington Post

 America’s Problem with Atheists in the White House, The Washington Post